Close

 No doubt with a term not owned by one but everyone, interpretation of this ever-evolving concept will unfold over the years and even generations to come.

-The Technology
+The technology

 Due to the nascent nature of the metaverse, technologies that fall under this umbrella term are not definitive.
 In fact, the majority of the recent advances in computer science will no doubt in some way form part of this unique opportunity to build a more diverse, internationally sustainable, and inclusive future.

-It is the opportunity to blend seamlessly these digital technologies with additional notions such as cryptocurrency, spatial computing, and Web3 to generate a sense of immersion in technology beyond the likes we have ever seen before that is key in describing the goal of this innovative premise.
+It is the opportunity to blend seamlessly these digital technologies with additional notions such as cryptocurrency, spatial computing, and Web3.
+Consequently, the goal is to generate a sense of immersion in technology beyond the likes we have ever seen before.
+Many industry experts also note that the technology to fully realize the potential of the metaverse doesn’t exist yet.
+Advancements will be required in computing infrastructure, network infrastructure, and interface hardware.

 Many of the larger players within the technology sphere have already started their metaverse journeys including Microsoft, Apple, Unity Software, and of course Meta itself, Facebook Inc’s new moniker as of 2021.
 Several other companies are now realising the benefits of this concept also and are developing in areas such as ‘Digital Twins’.
 Alongside these, a survey of 150 aerospace and defence organisations, 80% had an ongoing digital twin program, with the rest planning to start one.